solana-labs/oyster-swap/README.md

 * `SWAP_PROGRAM_OWNER_FEE_ADDRESS` used to distribute fees to owner of the pool program (Note: this variable requires special version of token-swap program)
 * `SWAP_HOST_FEE_ADDRESS` used to distribute fees to host of the application

-To inject variable to the app, set the SWAP_PROGRAM_OWNER_FEE_ADDRESS and/or SWAP_HOST_FEE_ADDRESS environment variables to the addresses of your SOL accounts.
+To inject variables to the app, set the SWAP_PROGRAM_OWNER_FEE_ADDRESS and/or SWAP_HOST_FEE_ADDRESS environment variables to the addresses of your SOL accounts.

 You may want to put these in local environment files (e.g. .env.development.local, .env.production.local).
 See the documentation on environment variables for more information.